Class: Aws::Batch::Types::ComputeResource

 #minv_cpus ⇒ Integer

-The minimum number of Amazon EC2 vCPUs that an environment should maintain (even if the compute environment is
+The minimum number of vCPUs that a compute environment should maintain (even if the compute environment is

 DISABLED